daria-kotova/head-md-future-of-drawing/readme.md

+This is my project with Caran d'Ache on the future of drawing, where we have to make a playful AI creative assistant.

+Current name of my assistant is Snailed-it.

+Below is the devlog with my day-to-day progress.
+Enjoy.

 # DevLog

-This is a file with my day-to-day progress on the project with Caran d'Ache on the future of drawing.

 ## 2023-11-25